geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/keepalived.md

 Run the following on the primary
 ```
 docker run -d --name keepalived --restart=always \
-  --cap-add=NET_ADMIN --net=host \
+  --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --cap-add=NET_RAW --net=host \
   -e KEEPALIVED_UNICAST_PEERS="#PYTHON2BASH:['192.168.4.1', '192.168.4.2']" \
   -e KEEPALIVED_VIRTUAL_IPS=192.168.4.3 \
   -e KEEPALIVED_PRIORITY=200 \
-  osixia/keepalived:1.3.5
+  osixia/keepalived:2.0.20
 ```

 And on the secondary:
 ```
 docker run -d --name keepalived --restart=always \
-  --cap-add=NET_ADMIN --net=host \
+  --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --cap-add=NET_RAW --net=host \
   -e KEEPALIVED_UNICAST_PEERS="#PYTHON2BASH:['192.168.4.1', '192.168.4.2']" \
   -e KEEPALIVED_VIRTUAL_IPS=192.168.4.3 \
   -e KEEPALIVED_PRIORITY=100 \
-  osixia/keepalived:1.3.5
+  osixia/keepalived:2.0.20
 ```

 ## Serving

 That's it.
-Each node will talk to the other via unicast (no need to un-firewall multicast addresses), and the node with the highest priority gets to be the master.
+Each node will talk to the other via unicast (*no need to un-firewall multicast addresses*), and the node with the highest priority gets to be the master.
 When ingress traffic arrives on the master node via the VIP, docker's routing mesh will deliver it to the appropriate docker node.

 ## Chef's notes 📓